Click here to learn more.

 Here are the answers to several common questions about spot-on flea and tick products.
 Be sure to speak with your veterinarian about which parasite-control products are right for your cat or dog.

 Parasite-prevention products referred to as spot-on are applied by putting a “spot” of the liquid directly on the cat or dog’s skin.
-These products are then absorbed through the skin, thus protecting pets from fleas and ticks.
+These products distribute throughout the pet’s skin, protecting them from fleas and ticks.
 Some spot-on products absorb into the bloodstream to have their effect, whereas others essentially remain on the skin surface.
 Some products also protect pets against additional parasites, like heartworms and intestinal parasites.

 The short answer: no. “It’s safe to use products recommended by your veterinary professional if you follow the label directions,” says Julie Sontag, AAT, RVT, a veterinary technician at Clairmont Animal Hospital in Decatur, Ga.
 Why does the label matter so much?
 “Each product is designed for different species and different weight classes,” Sontag says.
 A product meant for dogs weighing between 11 and 20 pounds offers safe protection to dogs in that weight range.
 However, that same product could be dangerous for a smaller dog.
 And any product meant for dogs can be extremely dangerous to cats.
 Furthermore, some products aren’t appropriate for young kittens and puppies.
 The labels on spot-on products also explain the frequency with which the products should be applied.
 Using them too often—or not often enough—could endanger your pet’s health.

 To ensure your pet stays well and protected, there are two main points to remember: 1) Most companies have thoroughly researched and tested their products for safety before making them available to you.
 2) Your veterinarian will recommend the product that’s appropriate—and safe—for your cat or dog.